A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our evaluation shows that resource-efficient quantum kernels, when combined with a parameter scaling technique, demonstrated a performance advantage over standard classical kernels across a diverse set of complex and real-world machine learning tasks.
-This finding provides a practical foundation for integrating quantum methods into current machine learning workflows.
+Our evaluation shows that resource-efficient quantum kernels, when combined with a parameter scaling technique, demonstrate marginal but consistent performance gains over standard classical kernels across a diverse set of complex, real-world machine learning tasks.
+This finding provides a foundation for integrating quantum methods into real-world machine learning workflows in the future.
 We hypothesize the sole exception, shown in \Cref{fig:results}, where all kernels had the same performance, is likely due to limitations of the SVM model or the feature extraction method used for the MUTAG dataset, which may have produced oversimplified features.
-These results suggest that the quantum models are versatile and can function as general-purpose kernels, similar to the classical RBF, while also demonstrating a distinct performance advantage.
+It is also worth noting that the reported quantum performance values are likely conservative estimates.
+While the classical baselines benefited from an exhaustive hyperparameter grid search, the quantum kernels achieved better performance even under a computationally constrained tuning process.
+These results suggest that the quantum models are versatile and can function as general-purpose kernels, similar to the classical RBF, positioning them as viable, high-dimensional candidates for future quantum-enhanced machine learning pipelines.
 Our results in \Cref{fig:results_s} validate the parameter scaling technique, which provides a practical strategy for accelerating convergence by addressing both the weak initial expressivity and unstable training that affect many variational quantum algorithms.
 This, alongside other techniques and experience throughout the ML process, can serve as a methodology to advance future QML for real-world tasks.
 The observation of performance enhancement with increasing qubit count in our experiments suggests that increasing the number of qubits used for data encoding and entanglement may enhance the classification accuracy of quantum kernels by utilizing entanglement generated by the PQC.
-It is expected that as quantum devices scale in qubit count, our method's performance ceiling will continue to rise, potentially unlocking even greater advantages on more complex, higher-dimensional datasets.
+It is expected that as quantum devices scale in qubit count, our method's performance ceiling will continue to rise, potentially unlocking greater performance advantages on more complex, higher-dimensional datasets, although this relies on effectively mitigating challenges intrinsic to high-dimensional Hilbert spaces, such as exponential concentration and the vanishing similarity issue~\cite{thanasilpExponentialConcentrationQuantum2024, suzukiQuantumFisherKernel2024}.